-If you’re new to making pasta in the Instant Pot, welcome!
-Making macaroni and cheese in your instant pot is a simple process.
-In this post I share a handful of tips to make the process even easier.
+If you're new to making pasta in the Instant Pot, welcome!
+Making vegan macaroni and cheese in the instant pot is surprisingly simple.

-This Instant Pot Vegan Mac and Cheese is made using my go-to stove-top Vegan Macaroni and Cheese recipe, with a few modifications.
+This Instant Pot vegan mac and cheese is based on my go-to stove-top vegan macaroni and cheese recipe, with a few modifications.

-If you’re looking for a more traditional cashew-based vegan mac you might like this Vegan Broccoli Mac and Cheese recipe.
+If you're looking for a more traditional cashew-based vegan mac you might like this vegan broccoli mac and cheese.

-- Short cut pasta: I use elbow pasta, but any short-cut will do.
-See notes below for specifics.
+- Short cut pasta: I use elbow pasta, but any short-cut works.

-- Vegetable broth and water: Just water can be used in a pinch, but I like to use veg broth for added flavor.
-Choose reduced-sodium for more control over the recipe’s salt content.
+- Vegetable broth and water: Just water can be used in a pinch, but I like to use veggie broth for added flavor.
+Choose reduced-sodium for more control over thesaltiness of the cheese sauce.

 - Seasonings and lemon: Mustard powder, onion powder, garlic powder, salt and freshly ground black pepper provide those classic mac flavors.
 Lemon adds a touch of acidity.